docsforadobe/premiere-scripting-guide/docs/sequence/componentparam.rst

 **Description**

 Specifies the interpolation type to be assigned to the keyframe, at the specified time.
-Note: Can only be used with keyframeable parameter streams.
+Note: It Can only be used with keyframeable parameter streams.

 **Parameters**

 =======================  ===========  ===============================
 Argument                 Type         Description
 =======================  ===========  ===============================
 ``time``                 :ref:`time`  A time  of keyframe to modify.
 ``interpolationType``    ``type``     Must be one of the following:

                                       - 0 ``KF_Interp_Mode_Linear``
                                       - 1 ``kfInterpMode_EaseIn_Obsolete``